Hugo-Villagrana/nvim-config/README.md

-# Example_config
+# Hugo's NVChad Lua Custom Configs

-This can be used as an example custom config for NvChad.
-Do check the https://github.com/NvChad/nvcommunity
+Add this config to the `lua/custom/` folder in NVChad and you are good to go!